steinar-flatland/python-guide/A-Brief-Introduction-To-Python.md

 greet(greeting="Hi", name="Alice")  # keyword order is flexible
 ```

-- You can mix the two, but positional arguments must come first.
+- You may mix the two, but positional arguments must come first.
 - Once you use a keyword argument, all remaining arguments must also be keywords.
-- Keyword arguments can appear in any order.
+- Keyword arguments may appear in any order.

-### 11.5.
+### 10.5.
 Arbitrary Arguments

 You can use `*args` and `**kwargs` to accept flexible arguments: